hr21don/React-Registration-App/README.md

 ## Output

-On App execution, the example output should display the fields rendered on the Register page, asking the user to register. || Get in touch if you have trouble launching the app!
+On App execution, the example output should display the fields rendered on the Register page, Login Page asking the user to register and Login. || Get in touch if you have trouble launching the app!

 ## Register Page